Tyler Child Custody & Custody Modification

 When you need legal advice and guidance to resolve child custody, visitation arrangements and modification or to enforce an existing court order, you can rely on Milissa Barrick’s knowledge to protect your rights and help you resolve your custody problem.

-Contact Us — The Law Offices of Milissa C. Barrick
+Contact Us — The Law Office of Milissa C. Barrick

-Our Wichita Falls and Tyler, Texas, law firm offers an initial consultation at no cost to you.
-Call our office at (940) 489-3045 in Wichita Falls or (940) 489-3045 in Tyler, or you may send an e-mail.
+Our Tyler, Texas, law firm offers an initial consultation at no cost to you.
+Call our office at (903) 533-0008 to schedule a free 30 minute consultation, or you may send an e-mail.
 Legal help is only a click away.
 Contact Us.

 Child Custody Lawyer serving Texas residents at home and abroad, whether in the military or employed overseas